 We have incurred net losses since our inception, largely reflecting research and development, general and administrative expenses, and sales and marketing expenses.
-We have experienced net losses of \$5.4 million and \$10.3 million for the years ended December 31, 2020 and 2019, respectively.
-As a result of ongoing losses, as of December 31, 2020, we had an accumulated deficit of \$77.3 million.
-While we have sold and leased Deep TMS systems in various markets over the last few years, primarily for Major Depressive Disorder (MDD) and recently also for Obsessive-Compulsive Disorder (OCD), we expect to continue to incur significant sales and marketing, product development, regulatory and other expenses as we continue to expand our commercialization efforts to increase adoption of Deep TMS and expand existing relationships with our customers, to obtain regulatory clearances or approvals for Deep TMS in additional countries and for additional indications, and to develop new enhancements or features to our existing Deep TMS systems.
-Furthermore, our general and administrative expenses increased following our offering of ADSs on The Nasdaq Global Market, or Nasdaq, in April 2019 due to the increased costs associated with being a public company in the United States.
+We have experienced net losses of \$6.5 million and \$5.4 million for the years ended December 31, 2021 and 2020, respectively.
+As a result of ongoing losses, as of December 31, 2021, we had an accumulated deficit of \$83.8 million.
+While we have sold and leased Deep TMS systems in various markets over the last few years, primarily for Major Depressive Disorder (MDD) including anxious depression, and recently also for Obsessive-Compulsive Disorder (OCD) and smoking addiction, we expect to continue to incur significant sales and marketing, product development, regulatory and other expenses as we continue to expand our commercialization efforts to increase adoption of Deep TMS and expand existing relationships with our customers, to obtain regulatory clearances or approvals for Deep TMS in additional countries and for additional indications, and to develop new enhancements or features to our existing Deep TMS systems.
 The net losses we incur may fluctuate significantly from period to period.
 We will need to generate additional revenues to achieve and sustain profitability, and even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.
 Our failure to achieve or maintain profitability could negatively impact the value of the ADSs.